75

 "There's no meaning, really; I just liked the sound of it, and thought it'd appeal to the masses!"

-"Yeah, 'Papa Mark' does have a cool ring to it," agreed Richard.
+'Papa Mark' does have a cool ring to it," agreed Richard.

-"Yo, you know what it was going to be before I settled on 'Papa Mark'?! -- 'Shadomo.'"
-After spelling it out, he further clarified, "It's the same as 'Shadow Moe,' except it's all one word, and I shaved off some letters: I dropped the 'w' in 'Shadow' and the 'e' in 'Moe,' and the 'm' is lower case.
 It was going to be in homage to Moses, but, just like with 'Papa Mark,' I was also considering it because I thought it sounded cool.
 And I liked the way I could alter the spelling.
 But in the end, 'Papa Mark' won out."
-Marcus lifted the fork to his mouth and ate some more spaghetti.
+Marcus lifted the fork

 Richard looked at him and said, "You're crazy, Marcus!"
-Hylja laughed.

-A couple of hours had passed, but the eating and conversation made it seem like only several minutes had elapsed.
+minutes had elapsed.
 They were enjoying themselves so much that time seemed to fly!
 The gorgeous chef, the brilliant musician, and the automatic writer had all cleaned their plates and were too full for additional servings.

 "Would you like to watch some TV with us before you leave, Rich," Marcus offered.

 "Thanks, but no thanks.
 Gotta be getting home.
 My Persian cat is probably feeling lonely.
 I've had a splendid time.
-You two have treated me great!
-I really appreciate it!
-Thanks so much!"
+You two have treated

-"It was our pleasure entertaining you, Rich," Marcus said, as they both stood up at the table.
+Marcus said, as they both stood up at the table.

-Hylja wiped her lips with the napkin and stood, too.
 Marcus hugged Richard, and Hylja walked over and gave him a hug, as well.
 Then, Marcus excused himself and stepped out to fetch his demo CD, returned to the kitchen, and handed it to his newest fan.

-While they were walking with Richard toward the front door after exiting the kitchen, Marcus said, "Yo, bro, I've got to catch North America's Most Wanted tonight.
-I was having such a good time that I almost forgot about it.
-You know who's gonna be featured on it, don't you?!?"
+While they were walking with Richard toward the front door after exiting the kitchen, Marcus said, "Yo, bro, I've got to catch North America's Most Wanted

 "Oh yeah, Ralph Oxner!"

 "That's right, bro.
-This will mark the third time he's been profiled on the show.
-They must really want to nab him!
-You gonna tune in, Rich?"
+This will mark the third time he's been profiled on the

-"Yeah, I'll probably see it.
 If I don't, I guess I'll be the only person on Earth that missed it!"